Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 ### Alternative implementations (`MBEDTLS_xxx_ALT` options)

 In the Mbed TLS legacy interface, you can replace some cryptographic primitives and modes by an alternative implementation, by enabling configuration options of the form `MBEDTLS_xxx_ALT` and linking with your own implementation of the affected function or module.
-Alternative implementations remain supported in Mbed TLS 3.x even if the application code uses the PSA API.
-However, they will be removed from the next version of the library.
+This feature does not exist in TF-PSA-Crypto.

 The corresponding PSA feature is accelerator drivers.
 To implement an accelerator driver, see the [PSA cryptoprocessor driver example and guide](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/docs/psa-driver-example-and-guide.md).
-In an application that uses both the legacy interface and the PSA interface for the same mechanism, only some algorithms support calling a PSA driver from the legacy interface.
 See the [Guide to driver-only builds](https://github.com/Mbed-TLS/TF-PSA-Crypto/blob/development/docs/driver-only-builds.md) for more information.

 ### Self-tests